Solve more cases faster, with data you can trust using HGMD Professional, the de

 HGMD Professional remains the largest, manually curated resource for finding disease-causing mutations.
-Founded and maintained by the Institute of Medical Genetics at Cardiff University in 1996, the database attempts to collate all known (published) gene lesions responsible for human inherited disease, giving you the best possible chance of reaching a diagnosis.
+Founded and maintained by the Institute of Medical Genetics at Cardiff University, the database attempts to collate all known (published) gene lesions responsible for human inherited disease, giving you the best possible chance of reaching a diagnosis.

 Empower your clinical research and testing with the world’s largest database of inherited human mutations

 All data is based on published, peer-reviewed literature that has been manually curated and evaluated for accuracy.